brichbourg/Multi-Tier-App-Demo/README.md

 * Apache 2.4.7
 * MySQL Ver 14.14 Distrib 5.5.46

-NOTE: These instructs are to be used on "clean" server installations.
+NOTE: These instructions are to be used on "clean" server installations.
 Use with existing Apache2 and MySQL systems as your own risk!!!

 ## Web Server Build

-###Software Installaton
+###Software Installation

 Clone this repo somewhere to your server

+	sudo apt-get install git
 	git clone https://github.com/brichbourg/Multi-Tier-App-Demo.git

 Install Apache2